IPGP/geodezyx/docsrc/memo_new_release.md

 7. with new libraries
 8. with new version
 9. recompile the doc
 10. once everything looks good, push to master
+11. prepare the tag